 The intellectual property portfolio directed to our platform includes patent applications directed to novel gene fusions and the uses of these fusions for detecting and treating conditions implicated with these fusions.
-As of February 28, 2017, we owned nine pending U.S. patent applications, nine pending European Union patent applications and one pending PCT patent applications directed to this technology, which, if issued, will have statutory expiration dates ranging from 2034 to 2035.
+As of February 15, 2018, we owned ten pending U.S. patent applications and ten pending European Union patent applications directed to this technology, which, if issued, will have statutory expiration dates ranging from 2034 to 2035.